30. Administrative Response To Dangerous or Disruptive Behavior Which May Be Caused by Manifestations of a Serious Psychological Problem

 30.1 Involuntary Referral for Evaluation

-When it is determined by the Vice President for Student Affairs or his/her designee that a student has allegedly participated in one or more of these behaviors, the student will be required to present himself or herself within one business day, to the Director of the Student Counseling Service or his/her designee, for an individual evaluation.
+When it is determined by the Vice President for Student Affairs or his/her designee that a student has allegedly participated in one or more of these behaviors, the student will be required to present himself or herself within one business day, to the Director of Counseling and Psychological Services or his/her designee, for an individual evaluation.
 The student will be notified in writing of this by the Vice President for Student Affairs or his/her designee.

 Under this rule, students may be voluntarily or involuntarily withdrawn from the University.
 The decision for an involuntary withdrawal shall be made by a committee Student Life is responsible for the University disciplinary process.
 This policy does not preclude a student’s removal from the University, or any unit, class, or program, for disciplinary reasons in accordance with Texas A&M University Student Rules.
 The Vice President for Student Affairs or designee, with appropriate releases, may consult to determine whether a student accused of violating the Student Rules should be diverted from the disciplinary process to the rule 30 procedures.
 Conversely, the Vice President for Student Affairs or designee, with appropriate releases, may consult to determine whether a student referred for consideration for an administrative withdrawal under rule 30 might be more appropriately handled through the student disciplinary process.